-Mitchell Hall, once the Alfred Mitchell family's summer home, serves as the main administration building, and includes offices for the President, Vice President of Academic Affairs, Vice President for Administration and Finance, the Business Office, Registrar, Director of Human Resources, Director of Communications, Office of Community and Professional Programs.
-Located on its uppermost levels are the offices for the University of New Haven, which offer evening courses on the Mitchell campus.
+Mitchell Hall (once the Alfred Mitchell family's summer home) serves as the main administration building and includes the following offices: Office of Institutional Research and Assessment, Bursar/Student Accounts, Human Resources, as well as offices for the President, Vice President for Academic Affairs, and the Vice President of Finance and Administration.
+The University of New Haven also has offices on the top levels, and offers evening and weekend courses to students on the Mitchell campus.

-Henry Hall, built in 1994 along the Thames River, houses the Office of Admissions and Financial Aid.
+Henry Hall, built in 1994 along the Thames River, houses the offices of Admissions and Financial Aid.